praveen2567/slatesms-e2e-testing/README.md

 ## Contribution

 This project is currently under development and actively maintained.
-We welcome contributions to improve and expand the test coverage!

-To contribute:
+While the source code is not publicly available due to confidentiality, contributions to improve documentation, structure, or test strategy are welcome.

+### How to Contribute (when applicable)

 1. Fork this repository and clone your fork
 2. Create a feature branch (`git checkout -b feature/my-feature`)
 3. Add your tests or changes
 4. Run tests locally with `npx playwright test`
-5. Open a Pull Request with a clear description
+5. Open a Pull Request with a clear description of your changes

+### Guidelines

-Please follow our code style and write clear, maintainable tests.
+- Follow our code style and write clear, maintainable tests
+- Ensure your changes pass linting and formatting checks
+- Include relevant test coverage for new features or bug fixes
+- Feel free to suggest improvements via GitHub Issues or Discussions

+> This section will be updated if the project becomes open-source or team-collaborative.

 ---